oskarhs/AutoHist.jl/paper/paper.md

 We note that some automatic histogram selection rules have been implemented in `Julia`, typically as part of plotting libraries.
 The `Plots.jl` package provides an implementation of some plug-in rules for regular histograms, while the `StatsPlots` package [@christ2023plots] offers an implementation of equal-area histograms.
-The `R` package `histogram` [@mildenberger2019histogram] supports some regular and irregular histogram methods, but their implementation covers fewer criteria.
+The `R` package `histogram` [@mildenberger2019histogram] supports some regular and irregular histogram methods, but their implementation covers fewer criteria than ours.
-Our implementation has the additional advantage of avoiding the awkward conversion of histogram objects from `R` to an appropriate type in `Julia`.

 # Installation